salimchehab/terraform-openstack-vault-consul-cluster/README.md

 There are local and remote exec in the [provisioners](./provisioners.tf) file.
 They can be used to execute initial bootstrap-relevant commands when provisioning the infrastructure.

-The following environment variables are picked up by OpenStack for provisioning and should be set:
+The following environment variables are picked up by OpenStack for provisioning and should be set if a `clouds.yaml` file is not available:

     - OS_AUTH_URL
     - OS_CACERT